'Trusting myself': Leylah Fernandez, 19, reaches US Open SF

 It's working.

-Another Canadian moved into the semifinals when 21-year-old Felix Auger-Aliassime’s opponent Tuesday night, 18-year-old Carlos Alcaraz of Spain, stopped playing in the second set shortly after a visit from a trainer.
-Auger-Aliassime was coming off two five-set wins in a row and conceded this match while trailing 6-3, 3-1.
+Another Canadian moved into the semifinals when 21-year-old Felix Auger-Aliassime’s opponent Tuesday night, 18-year-old Carlos Alcaraz of Spain, stopped playing in the second set while trailing 6-3, 3-1 because of an issue with a muscle in his right leg.
+Alcaraz was coming off two five-set wins in a row — including against No. 3 seed Stefanos Tsitsipas — that made him the youngest male quarterfinalist in New York since 1963.

+“It's really tough to end a great tournament like this,” Alcaraz said, “but I had no choice.”

-No. 12 seed Auger-Aliassime will play No. 2 Daniil Medvedev next.
+The 12th-seeded Auger-Aliassime is the first man from Canada to reach the U.S. Open semifinals and plays No. 2 Daniil Medvedev next.
 Medvedev, a 25-year-old from Russia, earned a spot in the final four at Flushing Meadows for the third consecutive year by stopping the surprising run of Dutch qualifier Botic van de Zandschulp 6-3, 6-0, 4-6, 7-5.

 With no players from the United States left to pull for, U.S. Open fans are adopting their neighbors from the North — although the 73rd-ranked Fernandez actually is based in Florida after being born in Montreal to a Filipino Canadian mother and an Ecuadorian father.